-Go in search of miracles
+How to watch wildlife: go in search of miracles

 There are real natural wonders to be seen: so make a tick list of displays and behaviour you want to see this year.
 The dawn chorus (the symphony of noise made by birds as day breaks – a morning alarm call for campers the world over) is potentially the most accessible.
 International Dawn Chorus Day happens on the first Sunday of May, so put it in your diary.

-You have to get up surprisingly early to really appreciate this incredible natural orchestra (ideally you want to be out at 4am) – but just spend a night out in a tent, and you can’t miss it.
+You have to get up surprisingly early to really appreciate this incredible natural orchestra (ideally you want to be out at 4am) – but just spend a night out in your one-person tent, and you can’t miss it.
 Large-eyed species such as robins and blackbirds sing long before sunrise, while species such as blackcap, song thrush and dunnocks tend to join later in the morning.
 By the time most people have woken up it’s all over.